nicumicle/simple-jwt-login/simple-jwt-login/README.md

 After that, you can copy the sample URL from the top of the page ( Login Config section), replace the JWT string with your valid JWT, and you will be redirected to your WordPress and automatically logged in.

-Also, if you don't want to add the JWT in the URL, you can add it in the header of the request with the key 'Authorizatoin'.
+Also, if you don't want to add the JWT in the URL, you can add it in the header of the request with the key 'Authorization'.
 Please note that the JWT that is set in the header overwrites the one from the URL.

 Example: